patrafter1999/awesome-ai-tool/README.md

 # awesome-ai-tool
 This is a test code for ChatGPT Data Exfiltration.
 Do not download!
+It will steal all your personal information!